Automattic/component-engine/README.md

 When styles are applied by a theme or page, they are selected by either the `componentType` (to affect all components of that type) or by `id` (to affect just one instance of a component in a page).

-When serialized and saved to a page, this data will be written to HTML with meta-data encoded in comments.
+When serialized and saved to a page, this data will be written to HTML with meta-data encoded in a wrapper tag.

 Here is the serialized form of a simple TextWidget component: